james-e-kelly/OpenPL/OpenPL/README.md

 OpenPL is an open source project created for a dissertation project at The University of Portsmouth.

-The library connects to games engines like Unreal and Unity to provide wave simulation tools.
+The library connects to game engines like Unreal and Unity to provide audio simulation tools.

 ## Installation